Documentation

 Fields available for CSV download.
 The CSV download contains only the columns that you have added here in the List Fields tab.

-Archiving helps you manage your asset library by restricting access to older items and preventing the creation of new assets in archived categories or types.
+Archiving helps you manage your asset library by restricting access to older items and preventing the creation of new assets in archived types.

 When you archive an item, the system does not delete any data.
 Instead, it changes the state of the assets to archived.